Bruce D. Benson: Controversies

 Benson was selected as CU president amid concerns among the CU faculty and community members about his lack of academic pedigree and for climate change denial, close connection to partisan politics (Benson unsuccessfully ran for Governor of Colorado as the Republican nominee in 1994), and close ties to the oil and gas industry.
 However, Benson—the longest sitting president in the past 65 years—has become notable for his philanthropy, not accepting salary increases and described as the university's "volunteer" president.

 In 2012 after the State of Colorado passed Colorado Amendment 64 legalizing the use of recreational marijuana, Benson sent an email to constituents commenting on his personal disapproval of the amendment and erroneously suggesting that the CU system would lose federal funding because of its passage.

 Benson founded the Benson Center for the Study of Western Civilization at the University of Colorado.
-For the 2020–21 academic year, the Center's "Visiting Scholar for Conservative Thought and Policy" was John Eastman, (Note: As of August 2023, John Eastman is under disbarment proceedings in California because his conduct represents "moral turpitude, dishonesty, and corruption" and is "an egregious and unprecedented attack on our democracy" and he "violated this duty in furtherance of an attempt to usurp the will of the American people and overturn election results for the highest office in the land — an egregious and unprecedented attack on our democracy — for which he must be held accountable," according to the State Bar's chief trial counsel, George Cardona.) a former professor at the Chapman School of Law, who advised President Donald J. Trump on legal theories to reverse the results of the 2020 Presidential election when Joe Biden defeated Trump.
+For the 2020–21 academic year, the Center's "Visiting Scholar for Conservative Thought and Policy" was John Eastman, (Note: As of August 2023, John Eastman is under disbarment proceedings in California because his conduct represents "moral turpitude, dishonesty, and corruption" and is "an egregious and unprecedented attack on our democracy" and he "violated this duty in furtherance of an attempt to usurp the will of the American people and overturn election results for the highest office in the land — an egregious and unprecedented attack on our democracy — for which he must be held accountable," according to the State Bar's chief trial counsel, George Cardona.) a former professor at the Chapman School of Law, who advised President Donald Trump on legal theories to reverse the results of the 2020 Presidential election when Joe Biden defeated Trump.
 In a June 19, 2022 editorial, the Denver Post called on CU to essentially close the Center (" revoke the center's space on campus" and "remove CU's good name from the center's title") due to Eastman's actions while visiting scholar.
 Eastman used his CU email to email his legal theories to the White House, addressed the "Save America Rally" prior to the January 6, 2021 attack on the Capitol, and acknowledged that his strategy to overturn the election would probably be rejected 9-0 by the Supreme Court.
 It is unknown whether Benson intervened in Eastman's actions during his tenure as visiting scholar at the Benson Center, which suspended Eastman on January 21, 2021.